freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

 >
 > **WSL 2**: Windows 10 64-bit, version 2004, Build 19041 or higher

-Follow these guidlines for setting up WSL to set up freeCodeCamp locally.
+Follow these guidelines for setting up WSL to set up freeCodeCamp locally.

 This guide covers some common issues encountered with the setup of WSL.